-- ➤ Check the contract to find out how many days from contract award/commencement within which the Supplier has to complete their supply chain map. - Check the contract to find out the time period within which the Supplier needs to submit their written Supply Chain Strategy to the Contracting Authority's Project Manager. - > Check the contract to find out when the annual progress reports need to be submitted in writing to the Contracting Authority's Project Manager.
+➤ Check your contract to find out how many days from contract award/commencement within which your organisation has to complete your supply chain map.

+- ➤ Check your contract to find out the time period within which your organisation needs to submit your written Supply Chain Strategy to the Contracting Authority's Project Manager. - Check your contract to find out when the annual progress reports need to be submitted in writing to the Contracting Authority's Project Manager.